MP Estate Planning UK

 Advantages of Trusts Over Wills

-Trusts offer several unique advantages that can make them a preferable choice over wills in certain situations.
-When deciding between a living trust vs will, it’s essential to understand these benefits.
+Trusts offer several unique advantages that can make them a preferable — and often essential — choice alongside a will.
+When considering a lifetime trust vs will, it’s important to understand what trusts can do that wills simply cannot.

 Managing Assets During Incapacity

-For more information on how trusts can help in managing care home fees, you can visit MPEstatePlanning.
+For more information on how trusts can help in managing care home fees, you can visit our guide on trusts and care fees.

 Privacy and Confidentiality